sbslee/pypgx/README.rst

   and \*4/\*5 diplotypes have an activity score of 2 (``Normal Metabolizer``), 1 (``Intermediate Metabolizer``), and 0 (``Poor Metabolizer``), respectively.

+Please visit the :doc:`Genes <./genes>` page to see the list of genes with a CPIC diplotype-phenotype table and each of their prediction method.

 Getting help
 ============